artakh10/Accretion-efficiency/README.md

 ## Citation
-If you use the code, please link this repository
+If you use the code, please link this repository.
 <!-- and cite [the related arXiv article](http://arxiv.org/abs/2405.03240). -->

 ## Contact